 Lima has an average annual humidity of 83%, more than double the average humidity of most deserts.
 Main culprit for it is the cold Humboldt Current, which produces plenty humidity with clouds, fog, and mist.
 The most humid months are surely July, August and September (on average around 85%), while December and January (on average around 81%) usually have the lowest humidity.

-Due to the cold Humboldt Current, which brings an extraordinary richness of marine life to the Peruvian coast making it one of the richest areas of the world in terms of biomass and diversity, the water temperatures are generally low and swimming is a really "refreshing" experience.
+Due to the cold Humboldt Current, which brings an extraordinary richness of marine life to the Peruvian coast making it one of the richest areas in the world in terms of biomass and diversity, the water temperatures are generally low and swimming is a really "refreshing" experience.
 While during the summer months, temperatures between 19°C (66°F) and 21°C (70°F) make it possible to take a quick swim, in winter, sea temperatures drop to an average of 17ºC (62°F) and are often even below that.

 Sunrise and sunset in Lima don’t significantly differ throughout the year because of the city's proximity to the equator.